sh1boot/sh1boot.github.io/_posts/2024-12-19-stupid-font-tricks.md

-The glyphs could vary between a couple of different flavours; and sets of two or three (or alternating sets of twos and threes) could be grouped together into a single glyph, with a bit of perspective and overlap or other interaction between them to look even more natural.
+The glyphs could vary between a couple of different flavours; and sets of two or three (or alternating sets of twos and threes) could be grouped together into a single glyph with a bit of perspective and overlap or other interaction between them to look more natural.

 The same could be done for a zombie horde: